benyanke/docs/_posts/kvm/2018-10-16-initial-setup.markdown

 This will not take affect until after the user's session is restarted.

-The user can check their own groups by simply running `group`, which outputs the groups that the user is part of.
+The user can check their own groups by simply running `groups`, which outputs the groups that the user is part of.

-Additionally, you can run `group [username]` to check the group membership of another user.
+Additionally, you can run `groups [username]` to check the group membership of another user.